Journal Entry: Wednesday 13th May 2009

 That is what I have written in the entry: ’because this is what it is about – coming to terms, understanding, not being afraid.’
 I knew that even then.

-Rich marched with a marching band for over ten years before he met me, they were having a commemorative tour, and on that tour would be Rich’s ex fiancee, so I felt vulnerable if Rich joined the tour.
-The reason for me agreeing to Rich re-joining the band was not because I thought it would help when I came to leave him; I know now I agreed because I knew that I had to trust him again, no matter how hard it was.
+Danny marched with a marching band for over ten years before he met me, they were having a commemorative tour, and on that tour would be Danny’s ex fiancee, so I felt vulnerable if Danny joined the tour.
+The reason for me agreeing to Danny re-joining the band was not because I thought it would help when I came to leave him; I know now I agreed because I knew that I had to trust him again, no matter how hard it was.
 If I didn’t there was no point in renewing our vows; I had to allow myself to be vulnerable again.

 I still love my own company: I am not afraid of it, and I am not afraid of being on my own.
 But that saying applies to everyone really: we are all alone.
 If we learnt that life would be so much easier, we would not expect the impossible from others.